 Tuition – $53,000

-Highlights- Dartmouth accepts the CLEP exam for college credit!
-This is pretty huge considering the majority of these schools don’t accept any form of exam or military experience to count toward college credit.
+Highlights – Dartmouth accepts the CLEP exam for college credit.
+This is an advantage considering the majority of these schools don’t accept any form of exam or military experience to count toward college credit.

-How these Best Value Schools Rank In Terms of Being Military Friendly
+How the Best Value Schools Rank In Terms of Being Military Friendly

 #1.
 Columbia University